 Harrisville & Hancock Rail Trails NH

-• 3 & 4 star trails
+• 3 & 4-star trails

-• 0.5 to 2.8 miles each way
+• 1-3 miles each way

-• Marlborough-Harrisville-Hancock, NH | Monadnock Region
+• Marlborough-Hancock, NH | Monadnock Region

 A 100 year old steel truss bridge spanning Jaquith Brook since 2018.

-The hilly terrain east of Keene wasn't the most ideal geography for a large nineteeth century civil enginering project, but in 1878 the railroad optimistically known as the Manchester and Keen Railroad successfully connected Keene with Hancock and Bennington.
+The hilly terrain east of Keene wasn't the most ideal geography for a large nineteenth century civil engineering project, but in 1878 the railroad optimistically known as the Manchester and Keen Railroad successfully connected Keene with Hancock and Bennington.
 It never made it as far as Manchester.
 Though the massive valley-spanning trestle bridges are no more, much of this abandoned industrial age infrastructure remains intact if you know where to look.

 Efforts have been made to restore and recover sections of the old route for public access, including the recent success at spanning Jaquith Brook with a repurposed steel truss bridge and annual upkeep by both Harris Center and the local snowmobile clubs.
 Despite this, some sections of these accessible routes remain undiscovered to all except a handful of locals and gravel bicyclists.